ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 33: Dictionary App*

 Dictionary App - We are still in our API series.This time we will work with an API that requires authentication(api keys).
 Build a dictionary app that takes in text from the user and returns the meaning of the text using the Oxford dictionaries API.
 Head over to => https://developer.oxforddictionaries.com/ , create an account and go through the API docs.

+### *Day 34: (Dictionary App)++*

+(Dictionary App)++ - This time you are to build upon the Dictionary App built on Day 33.
+Instead of just returning the meaning of words entered by the user, the app should also return synonyms and antonyms of the word.